cvat-ai/cvat/site/content/en/docs/manual/advanced/downloading-annotations.md

 1. Choose the format for exporting the dataset.
 Exporting is available in several formats:

    - [CVAT for video](/docs/manual/advanced/xml_format/#interpolation)
-     is highlighted if a task has the interpolation mode.
+     choose if the task is created in interpolation mode.
    - [CVAT for images](/docs/manual/advanced/xml_format/#annotation)
-     is highlighted if a task has the annotation mode.
+     choose if a task is created in annotation mode.

    ![](/images/image029.jpg 'Example XML format')